RIPE-NCC/ripe-database-documentation/docs/11.How-to-Query-the-RIPE-Database/06-Registration-Data-Access-Protocol.md

 ## Known Issues

-Known issues with the RDAP implementation for RIPE Database can be found on GitHub
+Known issues with the RDAP implementation for RIPE Database can be found on GitHub.